juju/docs/src/en/tutorial-microk8s.md

 Title: Using Juju with microk8s
+TODO:  Add a link to the Ubuntu tutorial "Introducing microk8s" (when published)

 # Using Juju with microk8s

-*This is in connection with the [Using Kubernetes with Juju][clouds-k8s] page.
+*This is in connection to the topic of
+[Using Kubernetes with Juju][clouds-k8s].
 See that resource for background information.*

-This tutorial has the following pre-requisites:

-# Software installation
+Juju is compatible with the [microk8s][upstream-microk8s] project, which aims to provide "a full Kubernetes system in under 60 seconds".
+It is quite remarkable actually.
+It is composed of pure upstream binaries, runs all services natively (i.e. no virtual machines or containers), and is fully [CNCF certified][upstream-cncf].
+This option is perfect for testing Kubernetes on your laptop.
+Using it with Juju is icing on the cake!

+Since microk8s is running locally we'll be using a local LXD cloud to create a Juju controller.

+## Installing the software

 These instructions assume you're using a fresh Ubuntu 18.04 LTS install, or at least one that is not already using either Juju or LXD.
 This tutorial installs